kodak-fruit/tracktastic/README.md

    time_between_plays = 1 / net_rate
    ```

-   The Time Between Plays provides an alternative interpretation of the Net Rate and is more well-behaved for highly played songs.
+   The Time Between Plays provides an alternative interpretation of the Net Rate and is more well-behaved for recently added songs.

 8. **Overdue Duration**: The difference between the duration since the last interaction (either play or skip) and the expected duration between plays.
    ```